 For the second hour you can try processing your own images.
 One person will be able to use my iMac, but for this session you will need to bring a laptop or other suitable device with your own subscription to LR/PS.
 If you don't have these (or something similar), you can watch others, or take turns on the iMac.

 £145 for all 4 sessions (10 hours tuition in total)

 £85 for 2 sessions (you can pick any 2)

 (please note, VAT does not apply; these are the total costs)

 What Kind of Photos Will I Take?

-The insects, other invertebrates and plants we will see and photograph will vary, depending on the time of year, location, and weather conditions.
+Our aim is to photograph native British species, so you can learn how to do this on your own.
+The invertebrates and plants we will see will vary, depending on the time of year and weather conditions.
 Typical species are listed for each workshop.